The Path Of A Purposeful Performer (Part II)

 That was all before I had an official sales title in 2006.

 The point being is you were already in sales before you got your first sales job.
-Every role I took on in Level I was in a space where I had no specialized knowledge.
+Every role I took on in Level I was in a space where I had no nascent knowledge.
 Unlike law, consulting, or medicine, there is no barrier to entry to success in the business world via sales.

 It’s very akin to entrepreneurship.